Institut des Sciences de l’Evolution – CC64

 My research interests include parameterized complexity, supertree and network methods for phylogenetics, combinatorics and bioinformatics.

 I have been awarded an ANR JCJC grant starting in 2020 and running for 4 years.
-I am looking for a Ph.D. student and a 2-years post-doc with a good mathematical background (statistics and combinatorics) who are interested in working on projects related to evolutionary biology.
-I also have a 1-year (maybe extendable) position for a software engineer opening in 2021.
+I am looking for a Ph.D. student with a good mathematical background [theoretical computer science (knowledge in algorithmics is a big plus) and/or probability theory] who is interested in working on projects related to evolutionary biology.